siddiqss/siddiqss/README.md

 - 👋 Hi, I’m Talha Siddique
 - 👀 I’m interested in Web Development, Cloud, Blockchain and AI
-- 🌱 I’m currently learning full stack web development and AWS
+- 🌱 I’m currently improving my fronend skills with ReactJS and learning AWS
 - 📫 You can reach me via email at tstalhasiddique@gmail.com